supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

-# Lab 4: Monitor and audit Entra ID for security and compliance purposes
+# Lab 04: Monitor and audit Entra ID for security and compliance purposes

+### Estimated Duration: 30 Minutes

 ## Lab Overview
 This lab focuses on setting up a  Log Analytics workspace in Azure to store and analyze logs from Azure Arc-enabled machines.
 Configure diagnostic settings in Microsoft Entra ID to collect audit and sign-in logs, directing them to the created workspace.